Asynchronous Pre-Recorded Lightning Talks and Viewing Discussions 2024

 Comments

-From Monday, May 13, 2024 through Thursday, May 16, 2024 there are asynchronous lightning talk viewings and discussions on Discord for OpenCon registrants.
-This pre-recorded lightning talk will be available here after the conference.
+From Monday, May 13, 2024 through Thursday, May 16, 2024 there were asynchronous lightning talk viewings and discussions on Discord for OpenCon registrants.
+This pre-recorded lightning talk is now available for viewing below.

 This document is currently not available here.